The engine is the vehicle’s beating heart. Its performance and smoothness are essential factors when deciding to buy a particular vehicle.

 - Engine codes: Z13DT, Z13DTH, Z13DTJ, D13A, FD4, 199 A3.000, 169 A1.000, A9.000 223, 199 A2.000, A9.000 188, 188 A9.000, A8.000 188, 223 A9.
 000, 199 A9.000, A1.000 169, 199 B2.000

 - Models fitted with this engine: Alfa Romeo MiTo, Fiat 500, Fiat Fiorino, Fiat Punto / Grande Punto, Fiat Idea, Fiat Linea, Fiat Palio, Fiat Panda, Fiat Qubo, Fiat Strada, Fiat Doblo, Fiat Siena, Ford Ka II., Lancia Musa, Lancia Ypsilon, Opel Corsa, Opel Corsa, Opel Astra, Opel Combo, Opel Meriva, Opel Tigra TwinTop, Suzuki Ignis, Suzuki Splash, Suzuki Swift, Suzuki SX4

 One of the worst modern Italian engines is a small 1.3-liter diesel unit from Fiat – a proven oil-o-holic.
-Even though the manufacturer required an oil change every 50,000 km, some of the heavier cars suffered even after 30,000 km.
+Even though the manufacturer required an oil change every 30,000 miles (50,000 km), some of the heavier cars suffered even after 20,000 miles (32,000 km).